linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Analysis/12 Chapter 12.md

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-02/50a83d59-0129-4701-a939-9f0396f0b64f/a8a09149a1b965a3392e22738f7bcce22a78f9c123df7b49189ca6c3167d31a1.jpg)
 Figure 12.7: Collateralized Mortgage Obligations

 Like CMOs, collateralized debt obligations (CDOs) consist of a group of loans bundled together and sold as an investment vehicle.
 However, whereas CMOs only contain mortgages, CDOs contain a range of loans such as car loans, credit cards, commercial loans, and even mortgages.
 Both CDOs and CMOs peaked in 2007 just before the global financial crisis, and their values fell sharply after that time.
-For example, at its peak in 2007, the CDO market was worth  $1.3 trillion, compared to$ 850 million in 2013.
+For example, at its peak in 2007, the CDO market was worth  \$1.3 trillion, compared to\$ 850 million in 2013.

 Collateralized Mortgage Obligations and the Global Financial Crisis